 Coffee junkies will enjoy working at Craftsmen Specialty Coffee, which sources its single origin coffee beans from all around the world.
-Location-wise, it is conveniently found at Clarke Quay Central, which is just above Clarke Quay MRT Station.
+While all its cafes offer free Wi-Fi, location-wise, its Clarke Quay Central outlet is conveniently located just above Clarke Quay MRT Station.
 The cafe is flooded with natural light, with window seats available as well—great for people watching while you’re working on your laptop!

 With multiple power outlets, free Wi-Fi and even a photocopier, The Book Cafe has got everything you need for a productive day.
 The interior is decorated to resemble a cosy living room, with large comfy sofas for customers to feel at home.

 Besides the usual selection of coffee, it also serves a wide array of food, from All Day Breakfast sets to pasta and Asian dishes.
 To start off with a breakfast for champions, try the Pancakes, Eggs & Bacon ($12.95++) or French Toast ($12.95++).
 If you’re feeling broke, it also offers simple bites such as Toast ($3.95++) that’s served with butter and jam.